verticalsync/growtopi-internel/README.md

   - not skid
 - serverri sider casino hack (roullete spin awlays 0 !)
  - vivi
+  - 140 celciueus pc/laptop for easy cooking like oven.

 # stop skidde
 dont' be like this little kid!